rebekkaorth/ros_smart_grasping_pkgs/README.md

 More detail on how to run unit tests in ROS can be found here: https://personalrobotics.ri.cmu.edu/software/unit-testing

+## Problems encountered during the development
+To fulfil one requirement of the project, an attempt to change the position of the Kinect camera was started.
+The results of this attempt can be found in the image: "gerardo".
+Unfortunately, it was not possible to mount the camera on to the robotic arm.
+Even though several different attempts were done to connect the camera with the robotic arm, the requirement could not be fulfilled.
+The cause of the problem could not be fully detected since not all files are provided in the sandbox.

+In addition to that problem, when starting the simulation, several collision files cannot be loaded plus the smart_grasping_sandbox cannot be loaded.
+This results in the simulation not loading properly from time to time as well as the missing collision detection of the robotic arm.
+This also results in the sometimes unconventional behaviour of the robot.
+For example, the motion plans of the robotic arm do not take the shortest way and sometimes result in the robotic arm moving into the simulated wall/ floor.
+Furthermore, sometimes the Kinect topics are not available​ when starting​ the simulation.
+This results in the inability to save colour​-/ depth images.
+If that happens, the simulation needs to be restarted.

 ## Author

 Rebekka Orth - 2312288O - 2312288O@student.gla.ac.uk